 That evening, Ms. Sneed headed to the grocery store.
 She found dried bean seeds in the soup aisle.
 A few rows down, she added a package of sandwich bags with flaps instead of zippers.
 Then a little farther down she found a roll of absorbent paper towels.

 The next day, she stapled 12 baggies to her black bulletin board.
 Then she folded paper towels in fourths and slid them inside.
-Next, she labeled each baggie.
-Beginning in the upper left, she wrote Day 1, Day 2, etc.
+Next, she labeled each plastic bag.

 Finally, she was ready to germinate the first set of seeds.
 She moistened the paper towel in the baggie at the lower right.
 Then she placed three beans in front of it.